xavierdpt/endometriose/zen/macrophages.md

 ## Activation States and Polarization

-Macrophages exhibit remarkable plasticity and can adopt different activation states in response to environmental cues.
+Macrophages exhibit plasticity and can adopt different activation states in response to environmental cues.
 The classical M1 activation state, triggered by interferon-gamma (IFN-γ) and lipopolysaccharide (LPS), promotes pro-inflammatory responses and antimicrobial functions.
 M1 macrophages produce high levels of nitric oxide, reactive oxygen species, and inflammatory cytokines like tumor necrosis factor-alpha (TNF-α), interleukin-1 beta (IL-1β), and interleukin-6 (IL-6).

 The alternative M2 activation state encompasses several subpopulations with distinct functions.
 M2a macrophages, induced by interleukin-4 (IL-4) and interleukin-13 (IL-13), promote tissue repair and wound healing.
 They produce anti-inflammatory cytokines like interleukin-10 (IL-10) and transforming growth factor-beta (TGF-β), along with factors that promote angiogenesis and collagen synthesis.